Reputation Strategy

 • Storyline becomes reputation.

-When a reputation strategy is absent, Others define your intent, and media frames your motives, stakeholders assume risk, competitors shape context, and small events become defining narratives.
+When a reputation strategy is absent, you lose control of the most important asset you own.
+Others define your intent.
+The media frames your motives.
+Stakeholders assume risk.
+Competitors shape context.
+And small events become defining narratives.

 We do not start with messaging.
 We start with perception mechanics.

-We design narrative architecture the way engineers design load-bearing structures — with stress testing, scenario modeling, and failure analysis.
+We design narrative architecture the way engineers design load-bearing structures — with stress testing, scenario modelling, and failure analysis.

 Because reputation is not what you say.
 It is what holds under pressure.